oracle-livelabs/security/database/advanced/avdf-restructured/getting-started.md

         <copy>cd $DBSEC_LABS/avdf/avs</copy>
         ````

-    - Learn the Security Central password you will need for the duration of the lab
+    - Learn the Security Central password you will need to login for the first time

         ````
         <copy>echo $AVUSR_PWD</copy>
         ````

         **Note**:
-        - This new password for **AVADMIN** and **AVAUDITOR** users is randomly generated during the deployment of the Livelabs
+        - This password for **AVADMIN** and **AVAUDITOR** users is randomly generated during the deployment of the Livelabs
-        - At the first login on the Security Central Console, it will ask you to change this randomly generated password
+        - You will be prompted to change the password when you login for the first time with this randomly generated password

 2. Open a web browser window to *`https://av`* to access to the Security Central Console